Alex-cmd-dev/social-life-webapp/README.md

 npm run db:push
 ```

-This creates all the necessary tables (User, Post, Like, Follow) **in your cloud database** based on the Prisma schema.
+This creates all the necessary tables (User, Post, Like, Follow, Bookmark, Project, ProjectFollow, Comment, etc.) **in your cloud database** based on the Prisma schema.

 **What just happened:**